Skip to content

 View and Search for Agents

-The Explore page allows users to browse and search through available agent repositories.
+The Explore page allows users to browse and search through available public agent records.
+It shows records from any organization that are set to public visibility.

 You can refine the results using predefined filters and open search:

-- Use the Search bar to search for a text string in a repository name.
+• Use the Search bar to search for a text string in an agent record name.
 To clear the search bar, click the ×.

-- Use the drop-down Locators list to narrow the results by locator type.
+• Use the drop-down Locator Types list to narrow the results by locator type.

 Manage Records Associated with Your Organization

-The My Directory Page allows you to manage repositories and view agent, A2A card, or MCP server records in the Outshift Agent Directory.
+The My Directory Page allows you to manage and view an organization's agent, A2A card, or MCP server records in the Outshift Agent Directory.
 Here the records are displayed in a table.

 You can refine the results using predefined filters and open search:

-- Use the Search bar to search for a text string in a repository name.
+• Use the Search bar to search for a text string in an agent record name.
 To clear the search bar, click the ×.

-- Use the drop-down Locators list to narrow the results by locator type.
+• Use the drop-down Locator Types list to narrow the results by locator type.

 Agent Actions

-- Click Delete to remove the record from the directory, including all of its agent records.
+• Click Delete agent to remove the record from the directory, including all of its agent records.

 Record Details

-Clicking on an agent, A2A card, or MCP server repository opens the Record Details page with further information on the repository.
+Clicking on an agent, A2A card, or MCP server opens the Record Details page with further information on the record.

 The General tab lists the following information from the record: